chenwei0129/cartoonGAN/README.md

     Ex:python cartoonGAN.py --model_number 0 --down_size 1

-    Ps:There are 8 weights(0~7) in folder "models", you need to choose the model number according to the image or environment for the better result.
+    Ps:There are 8 weights(0~7) in the folder "models", you need to choose the model number according to the image or environment for the better result.
-    Ps:Somtimes, we need to down sample the input image due to memory space.
+    Ps:Somtimes, we need to down sample the input image due to the memory space.

-    You can key in 'q' or 'c' when running the program to exit or capture the image to .png, respectively.
+    **You can key in 'q' or 'c' when running the program to exit or capture the image to .png, respectively.**
+    **You can capture image again and again.**

     Step3
     Go to the folder “cartoon_result”, there is the cartoonized image. webcam → .gif
-    Go to the folder “capture”, there is the cartoonized image. webcam frame → .png
+    Go to the folder “capture”, there are the cartoonized images. webcam frame → .png